 An annual performance evaluation for the financial year 2022-23 was carried out by the Board of Directors and the Nomination, Remuneration and Compensation Committee at their respective meetings held on May 3, 2023.
 The questionnaires were circulated to the Board members and the Committee members of the Nomination, Remuneration and Compensation Committee at the time of performance evaluation conducted at their respective meetings.
-The Directors and the Committee members then filled-up the questionnaire and rated the Board, its Committees and individual Directors and duly filled questionnaires were handed over to the Company Secretary.
+The Directors and the Committee and rated the Board, its Committees and individual Directors and duly filled questionnaires were handed over to the Company Secretary.